thtg88/laravel-contact-request/README.md

 Laravel Contact Request will send an email confirmation of the contact request to the email provided in the request, and one to an internal recipient of your choice.

-Laravel Contact Request on the default Laravel mailer.
+Laravel Contact Request relies on the default Laravel mailer.
 Make sure you configure your email provider in your `.env` files.
 See the [Laravel docs](https://laravel.com/docs/7.x/mail) for guidance.

 The validated data will be included in both emails.